Almost sure central limit theorems via chaos expansions and related results: Preliminaries

 \section{Preliminaries}

 We collect a few preliminaries in this section.
-Section \ref{SEC_RV} contains basics on functions of regular variation, Section \ref{SEC_MS} presents a brief introduction to our toolbox (i.e., the Malliavin-Stein method), and Section \ref{SEC_aux} collects a few auxiliary results on almost sure central limit theorems.
+Section \ref{SEC_RV} contains basics on functions of regular variation, Section \ref{SEC_MS} presents a brief introduction to our toolbox (i.e., the Malliavin-Stein method), and Section \ref{SEC_aux} collects a few auxiliary results on $\ASCLT$